List of UK singles chart number ones of the 2020s: Songs with the most weeks at number one

 The following songs spent at least six weeks at number one during the 2020s.

 Artists with the most weeks at number one

 The following artists have all spent a total of six or more weeks at the number-one spot during the 2020s.

 Record labels with the most weeks at number one

-Six record labels have spent nine or more weeks at the top of the UK Singles Chart during the 2020s.
+Eleven record labels have spent ten or more weeks at the top of the UK Singles Chart during the 2020s.